 Coinstar exchange kiosk locations are in over 60,000 retailers throughout the world.
 Here is a list of national retailers to visit:

-Walmart has over 4,700 store locations in the United States.
-They are in all the states except for Hawaii.
+Walmart has over 4,700 store locations in the United States and operates in all the states except for Hawaii.
 According to the Minneapolis Federal Reserve, there is a Walmart within about 4 miles of everyone in the US.

 The world’s largest retailer offers photos, pharmacies, financial services like bill payments, check to cash, check printing, reloadable debit cards, money transfers, wireless services, T-mobile, gift cards, clinic services, and change counting machines for customers.

 Kmart has a decreasing number of retail stores in the United States.
-At the beginning of 2020, it stood at about 100 left.
+At the beginning of 2020, only 100 locations were remaining.

 Check here for Kmart change counting machines nearby.
 Call ahead as their situation is changing fast.